-The RPD MUST ignore piggyback requests that appear in the header of a DOCSIS burst that was received as part of a fragmented concatenation.
-The RPD MUST snoop all other piggyback requests and extract all standalone requests and place them into a UEPI Request Pseudowire as described in this section.
-The RPD SHOULD combine requests from multiple logical and physical channels into one common pseudowire.
+The RPD MUST ignore piggyback requests that appear in the DOCSIS header of DOCSIS MAC frames received as part of a fragmented concatenation (DOCSIS 1.1/2.0 fragmentation and concatenation).
+The RPD MUST snoop other piggyback requests and extract all standalone requests and place them into a UEPI Request Pseudowire as described in this section.
+The RPD MUST support aggregation of bandwidth requests from all SC-QAM US channels of an US RF Port onto a single BW Request pseudowire.
+The CCAP Core MUST establish a single bandwidth request pseudowire for all SC-QAM channels of RPD's US RF Port.